Novater/gisim/README.md

 - not sure how to implement Amos bow yet? maybe add post arrow fire hook? [could just add an initial frame to snapshot, then diff between that and current frame would be travel time]
 - crimson witch does not track stacks yet
 - current overload formula seems to give higher damage than actual; actual 2482, got 2594.3517401129357
+- we don't track self auras. this is a problem for swirl w elemental absorption

 ## todo list